BenMukebo/grid_css_recap/README.md

 $ git bisect bad # Tell git that the current commit is bad
 $ git bisect good <commit hash> # Tell git that a commit is good

-# Git will now checkout a commit in the middle of the range you specified.
+#1.
+Git will now checkout a commit in the middle of the range you specified.
+#2.
 Test your code and determine if the commit is good or bad.
-If it is good, run git bisect good.
-If it is bad, run git bisect bad.
-Git will then checkout another commit in the middle of the range.
+If it is good, run git bisect good or run git bisect bad.
+# Git will then checkout another commit in the middle of the range.
+#3.
 Repeat this process until git tells you that it has found the first bad commit.

 $ git bisect bad # Tell git that the current commit is bad as well
 $ git bisect good # Tell git that a commit is good